 This post is a little different today.
-It’s not a recipe post, but it’s about Thailand and some of my stories.
+It's not a recipe post but about Thailand and some of my stories.

 (Above Image: Sunset behind a lotus pond in my village in Surin, Thailand)

-I’m heading to Thailand in 3 weeks and I will be documenting my trip about the culture, travels and food scenes.
-So I feel compelled to write this blog post and share a little bit about my background and how Thai food and Thailand is a part of me.
+I'm heading to Thailand in 3 weeks and will be documenting my trip about the culture, travels, and food scenes.
+So I feel compelled to write this blog post and share a bit about my background and how Thai food and Thailand are part of me.

 Thailand was my first home.
 It was where I was born to a young Thai woman in the capital city of Bangkok.
 She birthed me out of wedlock.
-Her unknown American soldier lover did not know she birthed a child.
-She gave me up as an infant to her sister because she wasn’t able to care for me.
+Her unknown American soldier lover did not know she had birthed a child.
+She gave me up as an infant to her sister because she couldn’t care for me.
 She was my birth mom.

-Finally, my third mom is an American woman who brought me to the US at the age of 13.
+Finally, my third mom is an American woman who brought me to the US at 13.
 We met when she traveled with a leprosy doctor (Dr. K) to help leprosy patients in my village.

-Since I was the only half-white, half-Asian child in my village, I felt an instant connection to this white woman who shared the half-white part of me.
+Since I was the only half-white, half-Asian child in my village, I felt an instant connection to this white woman who shared my half-white part.
 You see, since I was half Thai-half white, I never felt like I was truly accepted as a Thai person in the only culture I’ve ever known.
-Anytime white foreigners or missionaries came to my village to do leprosy related work, I was always fascinated by them.
+Anytime white foreigners or missionaries came to my village to do leprosy-related work.
+I was always fascinated by them.
 I would ride my rusty bicycle to the church at the center of the village, where they usually worked, to watch and observe them.
-Usually from a distance, as I was painfully shy and timid as a little girl.
+Usually from a distance, as I was painfully shy as a little girl.
 But I was so curious, always.
 I wondered about their world.
-A world that I was supposedly a part of in my half-white physical appearance, but also a world I knew nothing about.
+A world that I was supposedly part of in my half-white physical appearance, but also a world I knew nothing about.
 So with this American woman, R, we formed a connection that propelled her to jump through hoops to bring me to America to live with her, so I could have a better future than what the village life had to offer me.
-Also, Dr. K had told her that I wasn’t safe in the village because the corrupt government official was trying to groom me to be his mistress.
+Also, Dr. K told her I wasn’t safe in the village because the corrupt government official was trying to groom me to be his mistress.
 I was 9 years old.

 My aunt and birth mom gave their permission to let me go because they also knew I’d have more chances at a safer and better life.
 So, I came to America at the age of 13.

-These 3 women, they are all my mothers for different reasons and seasons.
+These 3 women are all my mothers for different reasons and seasons.
 My relationship with each one is different.
 Each one had a big part in shaping my story.

 Now, I want to go back and tell you about the last time I was in Thailand.